Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 When was the last time that you checked the actual costs and income from each of your creative products or services?
 Do you know which products make you money and which ones lose you money?

-And if you want to make serious money then start to look into royalties and licensing, as that can be one of the biggest money spinners!
+If you want to make serious money, then start to look into royalties and licensing, as that can be one of the biggest money spinners!
 Even on a part-time or freelance basis.

 Reason 6: You have become better known